-Johannesburg - China overtook South Africa as the world’s largest producer of steel feedstock ferrochrome in the first six months of this year, accounting for 33% of the 4.8 million tonnes produced globally, Merafe Resources [JSE:MRF]
+Johannesburg - China overtook South Africa as the world’s largest producer of steel feedstock ferrochrome in the first six months of this year, accounting for 33% of the 4.8 million tonnes produced globally, Merafe Resources [JSE:MRF] said on Tuesday.

 Output in South Africa, once the biggest supplier, fell 15% during the first half of 2012 and accounted for 32% of the market, Merafe said, citing a report by market research firm Heinz Pariser.